sjjamsa/pysss2/README.md

 The key resource at the moment is the **GUI to inspect Serpent2 geometries interactively**.
+The program allows interactive plotting of various cross sections: xy, xz or yz slices.
+The plot limits and the number of pixels can be chosen and the resulting figures can be saved.

 When the python program launches, it launches serpent as a library using ctypes.
 The python side of the code only accepts a single optional  first parameter:  "--libsss2so /path/to/libsss2.so".
 All the rest are passed on to serpent un-parsed.
 In other words, the other parameters are serpent's parameters, not for the python.